-Good environmental status (GES) for the population trends and abundance of seals in the Baltic Sea is determined by comparing population data with GES boundaries that have been defined based on concepts developed for conservation of seals, in particular the HELCOM Recommendation 27/28-2 'Conservation of seals in the Baltic Sea area'.
+Good status for the population trends and abundance of seals in the Baltic Sea is determined by comparing population data with threshold values that have been defined based on concepts developed for the conservation of seals, in particular the HELCOM Recommendation 27/28-2 'Conservation of seals in the Baltic Sea area'.

-Good environmental status figure 1.
-GES is achieved when the population growth rate trend and abundance of seals are above the GES boundary.
+Thresholds figure 1.
+Good status is achieved when the population growth rate trend and abundance of seals are above the threshold value.

-GES is achieved for abundance of seals in a management unit if the population is above the Limit Reference Level (LRL) with a steady increasing trend towards the Target Reference Level (TRL), where TRL is the level where the growth rate starts to level off and the population asymptotically approaches the current carrying capacity level.
+Good status is achieved for abundance of seals in a management unit if the population is above the Limit Reference Level (LRL) with a steady increasing trend towards the Target Reference Level (TRL), where TRL is the level where the growth rate starts to level off and the population asymptotically approaches the current carrying capacity level.